Sakif1997/WordPress-PlugIn-Testing/README.md

 Create a package which include classes like method and other testing Page

 method class includes methods of getElement, click, hover, field fillup, visible wait element, click wait element and take screenshot for allure report.
+This class appears to contain various methods for interacting with web elements using Selenium WebDriver.
+Here's a brief overview of the methods:
+* getElement(By locator): Returns a WebElement located by the given By locator.
+* clickElement(By locator): Clicks on the WebElement identified by the provided locator.
+* FieldValue(By locator, String text): Enters the specified text into the input field identified by the given locator.
+* WaitElementVisible(By locator): Waits for the visibility of the element located by the provided locator with a timeout of 20 seconds.
+* Hover(By locator): Performs a hover action on the element located by the given locator using the Actions class.
+* DropDownSelectElement(By locator): Selects the first option in the dropdown list identified by the given locator.
+* takeScreenshot(String name): Captures a screenshot and attaches it to the Allure report with the specified name.

 ```ruby
 package TestingMethodsAndPages;